top of page

 "The Elders" ratchet up the pressure

-The book of Daniel goes on to say:
+The book of Daniel tells us:

 "When the maids had gone out, the two elders got up and ran to her.
 They said, “Look, the garden doors are shut, and no one can see us.
 We are burning with desire for you; so give your consent, and lie with us.
 If you refuse, we will testify against you that a young man was with you, and this was why you sent your maids away.” - Daniel 13: 19-21